TalkBank/batchalign2/README.md

 ```

 ### Rock and Roll
 There are two main ways of interacting with Batchalign.
-Batchalign can be used as a program to batch-process CHAT (hence the name), or a Python LSA library.
+Batchalign can be used as a program to batch-process CHAT (hence the name), or as a Python LSA library.

 - to get started with the Batchalign program, [tap here](#quick-start-command-line)
 - to get started on the Batchalign Library (assumes familiarity with Python), [tap here](#quick-start-python)